swcarpentry-ja/carpentries-coc/topic_folders/mentoring/mentoring-subcommittee-roles.md

 #### Requirements

-- Is a certified Software or Data Carpentry Instructor and has taught at least one workshop in the past year.
+- Is a certified Software Carpentry or Data Carpentry Instructor and has taught at least one workshop in the past year.

 #### To Volunteer